 I recently attended a Mental Health First Aid training, and it occurred to me that often it’s a family member or friend who is the first one to bring a health issue to our attention.

-Health concerns can be kind of a tough topic to breach with someone we care about, because we want to respect their privacy and don’t want to overstep or offend, yet we can’t help but worry and we want to offer support.
+Health concerns can be kind of a tough topic to breach with someone we care about, because we want to respect their privacy and don’t want to overstep or offend.
+Yet we can’t help but worry and we want to offer support such as suggesting places like arc drug rehab portsmouth where we know they can get the treatment they need to get better.

 1) Demonstrate respect: